szhorvat/ConnectedGraphSampler/command_line/README.md

 cmake ..
 ```

-If the configuration succeeded, run `make`:
+If the configuration has succeeded, build the program using

 ```
-make
+cmake --build .
 ```

 An executable named `cdsample` will be created in the current directory.